markafitzgerald1/simulate-cribbage-games/README.md

 - Improve play simulation and play simulation based play accuracy:
   - Factor the minimum possible count value of all remaining opponent cards implied by saying Go into play simulations and play simulation based play.
 - Improve current best non-simulation-based play strategy:
-  - consider dealer respond with higher card of pair adding to 11 in response to pone 10 count lead to set up more 31-2's for self - e.g. dealer play 7 from 7-4 or 8 from 8-3 in response to pone 10 count lead;
+  - consider dealer respond with higher card of pair adding to 11 in response to pone 10 count lead to set up more 31-2's for self - e.g. dealer play 7 from 7-4 or 8 from 8-3 in response to pone 10 count lead; and
-  - reconsider adding run setup avoidance to default play strategy; and
   - consider improving default play algorithm to lead from high (> 5) pair (e.g. 9 from T-9-9-6) when low lead not possible (1.2 points better than T lead based on simulations).
 - Improve development speed and quality:
   - Automate execution and verification of above smoke tests.